-The second file, voltdbclient-n.n.nn. jar, is a smaller library containing only those components needed to run a client application.
-If you are distributing your client applications, you only need to distribute the client classes and the VoltDB distribution on the client nodes. client library.
-You do not need to install all o of the VoltI OB software
+The second file, voltdbclient-n.n.nn.jar, is a smaller library containing only those components needed to run a client application.
+If you are distributing your client applications, you only need to distribute the client classes and the VoltDB client library.
+You do not need to install all of the VoltDB software distribution on the client nodes.